Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What does 'change enablement' PRIMARILY focus on?
+### What does Change Enablement PRIMARILY focus on?

 - [ ] Changes to service levels.
 - [x] Changes to products and services.